 Loc: Punta Huentalauquen

-We are again not paddling tomorrow due to still over 4 m of swell
+We are not paddling tomorrow due to high swell and some necessary repairs on the boat

 We slept well on our coarse rocky ledge up a steep gravel beach!
 The highway noise was limited in our corner, and we were tired enough anyway.